-If you have low self-esteem, then your brain tends to confirm those ideas, bolstering your lack of confidence.
-Every time you remember a certain event, you think of the bad aspects of it, such as the mistakes you made.
+If you have low self-esteem, then your brain tends to confirm those ideas, bolstering your low confidence level.
+Every time you remember a certain event, you think of the negative feeling associated with it, such as the mistakes you made.

-To counteract that reaction, improve your self-image and build confidence, it is important to get other perspectives on these situations.
-These perspectives are best obtained from someone you respect and admire, such as a family member, friend, colleague or mentor.
-Your trust and respect for the person offering perspective will help you see past your own thoughts on the matter.
-These external impressions can be invaluable in helping you rethink things and refocus on the positives.
+To counteract that reaction, improve your self-image and build high self-confidence, it is important to get other perspectives on these situations.
+These perspectives are best obtained from someone you respect and have a healthy relationship with, such as a family member, friend, colleague, or mentor.
+Your trust and respect for the person offering perspective will help you see past your own negative self-talk on the matter.
+These external impressions can be invaluable in helping you rethink things and refocus on positive thinking.

 3. Talk yourself out of negative self-talk

-Negative thoughts do damage to confidence, but you can boost your self-esteem by using positive affirmations to transform your mindset.
+Negative thoughts do damage to a confident person, but you can boost your self-esteem by using a positive affirmation to transform your mindset.
 There is a lot to be said about the power of positive self-talk as a way to work past challenges and barriers, including those you put in front of yourself.